ivtkac/aboba/README.md

 # aboba

-Web scrapper for vacancies in jobs.dou.ua and work.ua, now it works also for djinni 🚀.
+Web scrapper for vacancies in jobs.dou.ua and work.ua.
+Now it works also for djinni 🚀.

 ## Examples